canonical/charm-events/README.md

 * Technically speaking all events in this box are optional, but I did not style them with dashed borders to avoid clutter.
 If the charm shuts down immediately after start, it could happen that no operation event is fired.
 * A `X-relation-joined` event is always followed up (immediately after) by a `X-relation-changed` event.
 But any number of [`*-relation-changed`] events can be fired at any time during operation, and they need not be preceded by a [`*-relation-joined`] event.
 * There are more temporal orderings than the one displayed here; event chains can be initiated by human operation as detailed [in the sdk docs](https://juju.is/docs/sdk/events) and [the leadership docs](https://juju.is/docs/sdk/leadership).
 For example, it is guaranteed that a [`leader-elected`] is always followed by a [`settings-changed`], and that if you remove the leader unit, you should get [`*-relation-departed`] and a [`leader-settings-changed`] on the remaining units (although no specific ordering can be guaranteed [cfr this bug...](https://bugs.launchpad.net/juju/+bug/1964582)).
-* Secret events only occur if your charm uses secrets.
+* Secret events can only occur if your charm uses secrets and the juju controller they're managed by is recent enough.

 ### Notes on the Teardown phase
 * Both relation and storage events are guaranteed to fire before [`stop`]/[`remove`] if they will fire at all.
 They are optional, in that a departing unit (or application) might have no storage or relations.